lightsofapollo/amqpworkers/README.md

 ## Consumer

 A consumer is an object oriented approach to consuming queues.
+They can be used directly by instantiating Consumer or via inheritance.

 ```js
 var Consumer = require('amqpworkers/consumer');